SAKryukov/dotnet-solution-structure/articles/article0.md

 ### Why not MSBuilt Custom Task?

+MSBuild tasks is quite a powerful development tool.
+Development of custom tasks [is easy](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-api?view=vs-2022).
+At the same time, in contrast to .NET framework, .NET does not include required "Microsoft.Build.*" assemblies, so development requires downloading additional NuGet packages, and I don't want to add any dependencies in my public open-source code.

+On the other hand, code generation is such a simple thing that a simple UI-free application is more than enough, as it can be invoked via the available [MSBuild task Exec](https://learn.microsoft.com/en-us/visualstudio/msbuild/exec-task?view=vs-2022), and console output is optional, can be used only during the debugging of the development cycle.

 ## Custom Markup vs Code Generation

 The current snapshot of the code can be found in my [GitHub repository](https://github.com/SAKryukov/dotnet-solution-structure).